melissa-pan/berkeley-aisys-prelim/checkmate.md

 - **Approximation algorithms**: Fast heuristics when exact solving is too slow
 - **Cost modeling**: Hardware-aware profiling for accurate trade-off modeling

+Gurantee optimality.
+Saves order of magnitude of memory for some model and enable training that was previously infeasible.

 #### **Systems Contributions**:
 - **Framework integration**: Seamless integration with PyTorch and other frameworks
 - **Schedule execution**: Efficient runtime system for executing optimal schedules